Insurance Agency M&A: How Brokers Overcharge

 Our assessment: Buyer matching is valuable, but the labor involved doesn't scale with sale price the way percentage commissions suggest.

-Service #3: Negotiation Facilitation
+Service 3: What Does Negotiation Facilitation Cover?

 What the broker does: